Worldbuilding 101: How to Develop the Setting of a Story

 A picture is worth at least a few dozen words

 I’m sure that you have heard stories about authors who have traveled the world, spending weeks or even months touring exotic locals in order to gather true-to-life material for their novels.
-Well, I am here to tell you that unless you are writing a work of fiction set in a specific real-world location, all of that traveling is totally unnecessary, at least as far as building realistic settings for your novel is concerned (but by all means go anyway if you have the time and money to spare).
+Well, I am here to tell you that unless you are writing a work of fiction that is set in a specific real-world location, all of that traveling is totally unnecessary, at least as far as building believable settings that enable realistic descriptive writing are concerned (but by all means go anyway if you have the time and money to spare).

 This is because we have the great fortune to live in the digital era, where a thousand lifetimes’ worth of sights, sounds, and first-hand descriptions lie at our fingertips.
 At no other time in history have authors been able to access countless millions of pictures, videos, audio recordings, and other historical documents, all at the press of a button.
 And thus, you can use the internet (as well as physical photographs) to generate compelling scenes, full of lively details that will allow your readers to immerse themselves within them.
 For example, I have several chapters in my first novel that take place within a fantastical version of a tropical rain forest (the Deepmist Jungle), an exotic terrain type I have not yet had the opportunity to visit in person.

 Do bear in mind as we continue this discussion, that revealing a setting to your reader is established by the quality of the details you present, not the quantity.
 In fact, it is counterproductive to bombard your audience with long lists of sights and sounds, as the setting is there to serve your narrative and not the other way around.
 Instead, allow a few carefully chosen details to establish the atmosphere or “flavor” of a given scene, pulling the reader into the present reality of your story by introducing them to a few evocative particulars.
 Then you simply need to get out of the way so that their imagination can paint color between the lines you have drawn.

 Exercises for developing settings